At least 10 killed, 10 wounded in shooting at dance club near Los Angeles after Lunar New Year festival; suspect "fled the scene"

 Meyer said it was too early in the investigation to determine a motive or whether the suspect targeted any victims.

-FBI agents as well as agents from the Bureau of Alcohol, Tobacco, Firearms and Explosives are on the scene assisting local police, a law enforcement source told CBS News senior investigative producer Pat Milton.
+Federal agents from the FBI and Bureau of Alcohol, Tobacco, Firearms and Explosives are on the scene assisting local police, a law enforcement source told CBS News senior investigative producer Pat Milton.

 Authorities previously said the shooting happened on the 100 block of West Garvey Avenue in Monterey Park.
 One business along that block is Star Ballroom Dance Studio, where an event called "Star Night" was held from 8 p.m. to 11:30 p.m., according to a calendar on its website.